Institution: Northern Michigan University

 4. Name and describe briefly the key organizational process(es) that you expect this Action Project to change or improve.

 This project will be instrumental in providing a process that will evaluate a major university initiative – the 10-year old Teaching, Learning and Communication program.
 A “value added” benefit of the project will be the development of an evaluatory process that can be applied to other university initiatives.
-Finally, the process will be implemented to assess the TLC program goal of helping students learn at its 10th anniversary.
+Finally, the process will be implemented to assess the TLC program goal of student recruitment at its 10th anniversary.

 5. Explain the rationale for the length of time planned for this Action Project (from kickoff to target completion).